abitofalchemy/Frienso/FriensoAlpha/README.md

     21Jul14/SA: Optiming the login-view to avoid problems where txt is lost if one scrolls up;
     - added my current location pin to the map
     - After HelpMeNow is triggered, the map selfupdates to show your CF bubbles.
-    - Added formatting to login-view text input for Phone #, need to add a check to make sure the user is entering a #.
+    - Added formatting to login-view text input for Phone #, added a check to make sure the user is entering a complete phone#.

 * ver 1.6 build 81
     20Jul14/SA: Fixed accessing the pending requests and adding them to the mapview.